Skip to main content

 Survival by simplicity

-By 2009, Westgate had taken on the kind of identity many malls had lost: calm, community-oriented, and service-based.
+By 2009, Westgate Mall had taken on the kind of identity many malls had lost: calm, community-oriented, and service-based.
 That year, photos showed sunlit interiors, wide aisles, and a crowd-free experience that felt more like an extended neighborhood center than a traditional mall.

 Inside Westgate Mall in 2009 showing open walkways, natural light, and a mix of chain and independent retailers.